shubham-309/AI-Recipe-generator/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, reach out via [email@example.com](mailto:email@example.com) or open an issue on GitHub.
+For questions or feedback, open an issue on GitHub.

 ---
 Built with ❤️ by Shubham